 To sum up, the quality and technical features of the Lenz Products 1510 is seriously impressive.

 At almost $300, they are not cheap but if you want the best heated socks, the Lenz rcb socks are for you!

 - 2200MAH Lithium-ion batteries

 - FIR heat therapy

 Snow Deer’s heated electric socks provide medically beneficial warmth for those with chronically cold feet.
-They are soft and comfortable to the touch, clearly for use around the house more than outside pursuits.
+They are soft and comfortable to the touch, perfect for use for any outside activity.